 Each Linux target machine must be properly configured before you can perform a push install of an agent.
 See System Requirements for more details.

 One option is to perform a "push install" of the agent from the Security Controls console.
 You can do this a couple of different ways:

 •Within your Linux machine group, select the machines in the bottom pane and then click Install / Reinstall agent.

 •In Machine View, right-click the Linux machines and install the desire agent policy.

 If you performed a power status scan on your Linux machines, you can also perform this step from the Results list in the navigation pane.

 Another option is to manually install an agent on each of your Linux machines.
 For details, see Manually Installing Agents.

 5.Use the agent.

 The agent will automatically perform its tasks and report the results to the console.
+You can use Machine View or Scan View to manage the machines that are running an agent policy.
 If you want to manually control the agent, you do so using a command line utility.
 For details, see Using an Agent on a Target Machine.

 Was this article useful?